Logiqx/gps-wizard/docs/gpx/issues/garmin.md

 Notes:

-- Garmin GPX files include a bad link and use http://www.topografix.com/GPX/11.xsd  instead of http://www.topografix.com/GPX/1/1/gpx.xsd
+- Garmin GPX files include a bad schema location which refers to http://www.topografix.com/GPX/11.xsd  instead of http://www.topografix.com/GPX/1/1/gpx.xsd
 - This schemaLocation issue is not detected by online validation tools because the XSD is pasted into the web page.
 - Garmin also omit the schema locations of GpxExtensions and TrackpointExtension